-Why Thinking About The Future Really Matters For Lawyers
+Why Thinking About The Future Really Matters For Lawyers In An AI-Driven World

 I am here to espouse why future planning is so important for lawyers.